enatega/food-delivery-singlevendor/README.md

 </div>

 <br/>
-Enatega is a state of the art white label storefront delivery solution that allows business owners to easily manage their deliveries.
-Whether they have a restaurant, grocery store, pharmacy, winery or any similar storefront, Enatega will intuitively and instantly be able to automate their deliveries, and handle the logistics.
-Our solution provides the capability of order management, as well as separate applications for the rider and the customer.
-It also boasts a suit of features which allow for a greater range of customizability for customers in terms of item selection.
+Enatega Single Vendor is a white label food delivery solution that allows restaurant owners to easily manage their deliveries.
+Enatega Single Vendor can help to intuitively and instantly automate your deliveries, and handle the logistics.
+Our food delivery solution provides the capability of order management, as well as separate applications for the rider and the customer.
+It also boasts a suite of features and can be customized to match your brand thanks to its white label capabilities.

 <b>This is the full free source code of our solution, however the backend and API is proprietary and can be obtained via paid license.</b>